Mikel’s Father Rescued from Kidnappers in Enugu - THISDAYLIVE

 A statement issued by the police command, Monday night and signed by its Public Relations Officer, Ebere Amaraizu, disclosed that the duo were rescued hale and hearty at about 2:30pm on Monday and Pa Michael Obi and the driver have rejoined their family.

-It was gathered that Pa Michael Obi and and driver were allegedly abducted along Makurdi Enugu road in the afternoon of last Friday on his way from Jos in his grey coloured Toyota Prado SUV with registration number MUS 604CG.
-They were said to have been taken to unknown destination through the thick forest part of the area.
+It was gathered that Pa Michael Obi and and driver were allegedly abducted along Makurdi Enugu road on in the afternoon of last Friday on his way from Jos in his grey coloured Toyota Pradon jeep with registration number MUS 604CG and taken to unknown destination through the thick forest part of the area.

-According to the statement, Pa Michael Obi commended the response and efforts of the police which led to their rescue.
+According to the statement, Pa Michael Obi extolled the response and efforts of the police which led to their rescue.

 “I’m alive and healthy.
-I thank the commissioner of police and the police operatives for their efforts which led to our rescue,” Obi reportedly said.
+I thank the commissioner of police and the police operatives on their efforts which led to our rescue,” Obi reportedly said.

 Meanwhile, Commissioner of Police Danmallam Mohammed has applauded the efforts of his operatives and that of the members of the public for their timely and useful information.